COVID-19 and ovarian cancer

 When will I get a COVID-19 vaccine?

-To learn about priority groups, who will receive the first doses of the vaccine, and which phase you are in, you can use the COVID-19 vaccine eligibility checker.
+To learn about priority groups, you can use the COVID-19 vaccine eligibility checker.

 Flu vaccine and COVID-19 vaccine